 - In Magical Girl Lyrical Nanoha, Lindy Harlaown doesn't show up until episode seven.
 Before that point the story had been a simple Magical Girl vs Dark Magical Girl tale, so her introduction (and by extension, the introduction of the TSAB) gives the audience the idea of a much larger setting.

 - One Piece: The closest thing that the show has to a Big Good, Whitebeard, only shows up after the end of Jaya arc (around 200+ chapters in).
 He's one of the "Four Emperors", the 4 strongest pirate crews that are among the biggest threat to the World Government; he's also the World's Strongest Man.
-He only gets to showcase his capabilities much later, in the Battle of Marineford, where he and his crew comes to rescue one of their commanders, Ace, from execution; he alone causes more damage to the Marine troops and the Marineford building itself than any of his crew or allies combined.
+He only gets to showcase his capabilities much later, in the Battle of Marineford, where he and his crew come to rescue one of their commanders, Ace, from execution; he alone causes more damage to the Marine troops and the Marineford building itself than any of his crew or allies combined.
 However, Whitebeard gets killed by the whole Blackbeard Pirates gunning at him at once, and the battle gets stopped by Shanks, another of the 4 Emperors, who becomes the "new" Big Good of the story.

-- In the original Runaways series, the Avengers would have been really helpful against the Gibborim and the Pride, but they don't show up until just after the kids win...just in time to separate them and ship them off to foster care.
+- In the original Runaways series, The Avengers would have been really helpful against the Gibborim and the Pride, but they don't show up until just after the kids win...just in time to separate them and ship them off to foster care.
 The Runaways have never forgiven the Avengers for this, even after Nico and Victor became Avengers themselves.

-- In the first IDW Transformers arc, Infiltration, Optimus Prime didn't appear until the very last page, and one of the running threads of the arc was whether or not he should be summoned from Cybertron by the small recon team of Autobots on earth.
+- In The Transformers (IDW) arc, Infiltration, Optimus Prime didn't appear until the very last page, and one of the running threads of the arc was whether or not he should be summoned from Cybertron by the small recon team of Autobots on earth.
 This happens, but they wonder what's taking him so long to get there.
 The in-story explanation was that Prime was actually busy fighting Thunderwing in the simultaneously running Stormbringer arc.
 The actual reason given by the publisher was that they didn't want to bring Prime out right at the start, so he could keep a level of mystique and gravitas as long as possible.